 In light of the trend, what advice do you have for business and sales leaders?

 Start by identifying the behaviors you want the workforce or sales team to adopt.
 Be as specific and granular as possible.
 Then, create incentive systems to reward people for making those minute but necessary changes.
 Be sure these align back to your operational objectives.
 Celebrate success and call-out those who exemplify the desirable behaviors.
-You can operationalize this system many different ways.
+You can operationalize this system in many different ways.
 There is some good technology that makes this incredibly simple.